D&D Critical Hit Damage Calculator

 • Normal vs Critical: View both results side-by-side to evaluate the impact of features like Improved Critical.

-• History Log: Track up to six rolls to average expected crit damage across encounters.
+• History Log: Track up to six damage rolls across normal and critical hit results.

 • Transparent Dice: The breakdown shows every individual die, so your DM can see the actual results.

 In 5th Edition, a natural 20 on an attack roll is a critical hit.
-All damage dice for the attack are rolled twice, including weapon dice, smite dice, sneak attack dice, and any other damage dice from class features or spells.
-Static modifiers such as ability bonuses or magic weapon bonuses are added once.
-Some abilities expand the critical range (Champion Fighters crit on 19-20), while others add additional dice when a crit occurs (Brutal Critical, Savage Attacker).
+The usual ruling is to roll all damage dice for the attack twice, including weapon dice, smite dice, sneak attack dice, and other extra damage dice from features or spells.
+Static modifiers such as ability bonuses, magic weapon bonuses, or Hexblade's Curse are added once.

 Examples and Tips